 Cornell University is a great option for students pursuing an Agricultural Economics & Business degree.
 After graduation, Agricultural Business students usually make around $50,977 in their early careers.
 This school is one of the largest schools in New York.

 It is difficult to beat Purdue University - Main Campus if you want to study Agricultural Economics & Business.
 Grads of the Agricultural Business program state that they receive average early career earnings of $42,376 and mid-career earnings of $94,059.
-Located in West Lafayette, Indiana, delivers a dependable, suburban environment for young people.
+The setting in a large urban center is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.

 Any student who is interested in Agricultural Economics & Business has to check out California Polytechnic State University - San Luis Obispo.
 Agricultural Business majors from California Polytechnic State University - San Luis Obispo earn a boost of approximately 3.5% above the typical income of Agricultural Business graduates.
-It is established in the suburban area of San Luis Obispo, California.
+Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.

 It's hard to find a better school than North Carolina State University at Raleigh if you want to study Agricultural Economics & Business.
 Want a large student body?
 This college has over 20,000 students on campus.